 Luthor also has a mild one part way through the story; for most of it, he's smug and in control, but when one of his confederates raises the question of whether he's concerned about Superman's return his immediate response is to violently scream that Superman will not get near him before he calms down.

 Weaksauce Weakness: Though he may have benefited from the aforementioned Repower, Alan Scott and his constructs are still vulnerable to wood.
 Explains why Oliver Queen was able to put so many arrows in him during the final battle.

 What Is This Thing You Call Love?: In the Novelization, Spectre is baffled by Superman and Wonder Woman's relationship.
-Norman explains that theirs is a relationship of maturity: he needs an independent woman, or he needs no one else, and she needs a strong man, or she needs no one else.
+Norman explains that theirs is a relationship of maturity: he needs an independent woman (like Lois Lane was), or he needs no one else, and she needs a strong man, or she needs no one else.
 Spectre notes that Norman's experience as a minister is exactly what he lacks, having been separated so long from his mortal life, and no longer can comprehend human relationships.
 At the end, Norman is teaching Spectre to be Jim Corrigan again.

 What the Hell, Hero?: Batman to Wonder Woman when she kills Von Bach.
 Norman McCay to Spectre when it seems the Spectre is going to allow Superman to wreak his revenge on the United Nations.